-Alabama’s Saban tests positive for virus, has mild symptoms
+Tide’s Saban tests positive for virus, will miss Iron Bowl

-Alabama coach Nick Saban has tested positive for COVID-19 just days before the Iron Bowl.
+Coach Nick Saban of No. 1 Alabama has tested positive for COVID-19 just days before the Iron Bowl with No. 22 Auburn.

 Team physician Dr. Jimmy Robinson and head trainer Jeff Allen said in a joint statement that the positive test came Wednesday morning.